kubernetes-retired/kubefed/docs/development.md

 ### Running Tests With In-Memory Controllers

-Running the federation controllers in-memory for a test run allows the controllers to be targeted by a debugger (e.g. delve) or the golang race detector.
-The prerequisite for this mode is scaling down the federation controller manager:
+Running the kubefed controllers in-memory for a test run allows the controllers to be targeted by a debugger (e.g. delve) or the golang race detector.
+The prerequisite for this mode is scaling down the kubefed controller manager:

 1. Reduce the `federation-controller-manager` deployment replicas to 0.
 This way we can launch the necessary kubefed controllers ourselves via the test